Protect Your Seeds, Protect Your Future

 • Stop pressurizing developing country governments from concluding a bad deal that wash out their sovereignty over plant genetic resources

-Final Letters Sent to World Leaders
+Final Letter Sent to World Leaders

-Update: Letters have been finalized and sent on September 12, 2025
+Update: The letter was sent on September 12, 2025

-Final Letters to World Leaders
+Final Letter to World Leaders

 Letter addressed to: